Rocka06/MorphonAddon/README.md

 ## Limitations

 - Built-in resources are not serialized directly, and they are only saved by their paths if they are not local to scene.
-- Only scripts inheriting from `Resource` or implementing the required interface are fully supported for serialization.
+- Only scripts inheriting from `Resource` or implementing the required methods are fully supported for serialization.

 ## Documentation

-For detailed API usage, refer to the code documentation in:
+For detailed API usage, check out the code documentation in:
 - `addons/morphon/MorphonConfigFile.gd`
 - `addons/morphon/MorphonSerializer.gd`
 - `addons/morphon/MorphonBindings.cs`

-The API closely mirrors Godot's `ConfigFile`, making integration straightforward for existing projects.
+The library closely mirrors Godot's `ConfigFile`, making integration straightforward for existing projects.